zipvilization/Zipvilization/world/solumtools/index.md

 parent: The World
 nav_order: 7
 description: >
-  SolumTools is the public data and observation layer of Zipvilization.
-It reads blockchain state, applies canonical rules, and exposes deterministic signals about Solum, Colonists, Territories, Zips, time, maturity, and the evolving world.
+  SolumTools is the data translation layer of Zipvilization.
+It reads blockchain, contract, Pool, and block progression data, applies canonical rules, and translates technical state into deterministic Zipvilization state.
 permalink: /world/solumtools/
 ---

 # SolumTools

-A world needs rules.

-But it also needs to be observable.
+Blockchain records what happens.

+SolumTools translates what that means inside Zipvilization.

-**SolumTools is the data and observation layer of Zipvilization.**
+**SolumTools is the data translation and observation layer of Zipvilization.**

-It reads public blockchain state, applies explicit canonical rules, and translates the result into structured information that Humans, interfaces and Artificial Intelligence can understand.
+It reads relevant blockchain state, including contract and Pool data, incorporates block progression, applies explicit canonical rules, and exposes the result in the language of the world.

 It is the closest Zipvilization layer to raw blockchain data.

-It does not create Solum.
+It does not create SOLUM.

-It does not move Solum.
+It does not move SOLUM.

 It does not generate Zips.

 It does not accelerate Time.

+It does not invent Territory.

-It does not invent Territory or civilization.
+It does not create civilization.

 It reads.

 It derives.

+It translates.

 It exposes.

-> **SolumTools makes blockchain state understandable inside Zipvilization.**
+> **SolumTools translates blockchain state into Zipvilization state.**

 → **[Explore The World](/world/)**
 → **[Continue to SolumWorld](/world/solumworld/)**